ned14/outcome/doc/md/08-expectedsynopsis.md

 implemented support for the double buffer design yet due to its significant implementation complexity, and until it does we throw a `bad_expected_access<void>` in a valueless due to exception situation as that seemed logical.
+ \note By default Outcome static asserts if you use any `basic_monad` with a type or types which have throwing move constructors, warning you that in that use case you must write code to cope with valueless due to exception.
+These static asserts can be disabled using a macro, but this default will prevent accidental surprises when using Outcome's non-conforming Expected implementation.
 - Types `T` and `E` cannot be constructible into one another.
 This is a fundamental design choice in basic_monad to significantly reduce compile times so it won't be fixed.